Jaseci-Labs/jaseci/examples/CanoniAnalytics/codelabs/4_find_semantically_similar_sentences.md

 # Find Semantically Similar Sentences

-Semantic similarity of sentence is a measure of distance between sentences based on how similar their meanings or semantic contents are.
-Sentence similarity models take input texts and turn them into vectors (embeddings) that capture semantic data and determine how similar (near) they are to one another using a similarity metrics such as cosine similarity.
+Semantic similarity of two sentences is a measure of how closely related their meanings are.
+It involves comparing the underlying semantic representations of the sentences to determine the degree of overlap or similarity between them.
+This is typically done using techniques from natural language processing (NLP), such as word embeddings or semantic networks.
+The resulting similarity score can be used in various applications, such as text classification, question answering, or information retrieval, to identify relevant and related content.
+A high semantic similarity score suggests that the two sentences convey similar ideas, while a low score indicates that they are dissimilar.

 - [Find Semantically Similar Sentences](#find-semantically-similar-sentences)